fdformula/FiniteDifferenceFormula.jl/README.md

 ### function decimalplaces( ) or decimalplaces(n)

 Without an argument, the function returns current decimal places.
-With argument n, it sets the decimal places to be n for generating Julia function(s) for a formula.
+With argument n, it sets the decimal places to be n for generating Julia function(s) for formulas if n is a nonnegative integer.
+It returns the (new) default decimal places.
 Without/before calling the function, 16 decimal places are used by default.

+This function can only affect Julia functions with the suffix "d" such as f1stderiv2ptcentrald.
+See function activatejuliafunction().

 ### function activatejuliafunction( )